stelviodev/stelvio/docs/guides/using-cli.md

 !!! danger
     This deletes everything.
 Always asks for confirmation unless you use `--yes`.

-### `stlv unlock [ENVIRONMENT]`
+### unlock

-Unlocks your Stelvio project when deployment state becomes locked.
-Uses your personal environment if none specified.
+`stlv unlock [env]` - Unlocks state when a previous operation was interrupted.
+Defaults to personal environment if not provided.

 ```bash
 stlv unlock